equinor/Aga8Calc/docs/usermanual.rst

     - `ScaleFactor` is used to scale the individual component values into the mol fraction range from 0-1.
     - `Value` is used to set a constant value for the component.

-    Tag and Value can not both be used at the same time for a component.
+    Identifier and Value can not both be used at the same time for a component.
 Use one or the other!

 -   `<PressureTemperatureList>` can contain several `<PressureTemperature>` elements.
     Every `<PressureTemperature>` element contains the pressure and temperature to read, and one or more properties that is to be written to the OPC server.